 If a family member or friend wants to borrow money then you should only lend them physical cash or make a bank transfer.
-Allowing them to use your credit card to make a purchase puts you at risk that their actions could impact your credit score affect your ability to borrow for years to come.
+Allowing them to use your credit card to make a purchase puts you at risk that their actions could impact your credit score and affect your ability to borrow for years to come.

 2. Only lend what can you afford to lose

 When lending to family or friends, you should only let them borrow an amount you can afford to lose.
-If the money isn’t repaid, you need to be sure it won’t impact your ability to live comfortably, pay bills or go on holiday etc.
+If the money isn’t repaid, you need to be sure it won’t impact your ability to live comfortably, pay bills or go on a holiday etc.

 3. Consider the potential impact